Things to Do

 The emphasis is on activity at this site, with options encompassing everything from trout fishing (in season) to horseback riding - with plenty of space to park your vehicle and trailer.
 Plus, you won't want to miss spending time at Adams Falls, the park's gorgeous scenic waterfall, and taking in the spectacular view at Wolf Rocks.
 For those who prefer "roughing it" to be a little less rough, cabin rentals are available.
 But book early - they are very popular and in demand.

 This park's national reputation as a whitewater lover's paradise is well deserved.
 After all, 14 miles of the Youghiogheny River churn through the park, offering some of the best Class I-IV rafting and kayaking in the eastern U.S. Experienced outfitters are available to provide gear and guides.
 Ohiopyle is also the site of the 30-foot Cucumber Falls, as well as the Ferncliff Peninsula - a 100-acre botanical reserve registered as a National Natural Landmark.

 Mount Davis, at 3,213 feet, is the highest peak in the Commonwealth of Pennsylvania and it, is located right here.
 This park offers visitors the choice of plenty of locations to enjoy this magnificent 60,000-acre forest.

 With a section located in Somerset County, this attraction's 15,000 forested acres extend beyond the Laurel Highlands.
-Known for an outstanding selection of hiking trails, Prince Gallitzin also features easy road access, making it a very popular "stop, unload and ride" destination for off-road bicyclists.
+Known for an outstanding selection of hiking trails, Gallitzin also features easy road access, making it a very popular "stop, unload and ride" destination for off-road bicyclists.